-- b.
-Legal basis: A right of access to meetings of collegial public bodies is recognized in the Florida Constitution.
-Article I, s.
-24, Fla.
-Const.
-Also, codified in s.
-286.011, F.S. - gathering, whether formal or casual, of two or more members of the same board or commission to discuss some matter on which foreseeable action will be taken by the public board.
+- c.
+Equally applicable to elected and appointed boards and has been applied to any gathering, whether formal or casual, of two or more members of the same board or commission to discuss some matter on which foreseeable action will be taken by the public board.
 There is no requirement that a quorum be present for a meeting of members of a public board to be subject to s.
 286.011, F.S. - d.
 Applies to Florida College System District Boards of Trustees and their affiliated direct support organizations (foundations).
 Note: Members of a public board are not prohibited under the Sunshine Law from meeting together socially, provided that matters which may come before the board are not discussed at such gatherings. - e.
 Three basic requirements of s.
 286.011, F.S. - i. meetings of public boards or commissions must be open to the public; - ii. reasonable notice of such meetings must be given; and - iii. minutes of the meetings must be taken. - f.
 There is no "government by delegation" exception to the Sunshine Law, and boards may not avoid their responsibilities or conduct the public's business in secret by use of an alter ego.
 Thus, the Sunshine Law is applicable to meetings between a board member and an individual who is not a member of the board when that individual is being used as a liaison between, or to conduct a de facto meeting of, board members (no shuttle diplomacy...). - g.
 Board member communications to each other via email, texts, social media, or any other means, regardless of the technology used, may be subject to the Sunshine Law if the communication involves a matter on which foreseeable action will be taken by the public board. - h.
 Exceptions: Section 286.011(8), F.S., discussion of pending litigation only among board, president and attorney, subject to procedural requirements.
 Section 768.28(16)(c), F.S., portions of meetings and proceedings relating solely to the evaluation of claims or to offers of compromise of claims filed with a risk management program of the state, its agencies and subdivisions, (such as the Florida College System Risk Management Consortium) are exempt from the Sunshine Law.